global-121/121-platform/services/121-service/README.md

     docker exec 121-service  npm run test:e2e:all update-program.test.ts

+To update snapshots, amend the `-- -u` option, for example:

+    docker exec 121-service  npm run test:e2e:all -- -u

 ### Debugging

 To enter the 121-service in the terminal use: (Or use the "Exec"-tab inside Docker Desktop)